Michael Plourde serves as new district administrator of Wilmot Union High School

-Wilmot Union High School district staff welcomed Michael Plourde as the new district administrator for the 2022-23 school year after he officially started July 1.
+Wilmot Union High School district staff have welcomed Michael Plourde as the new district administrator.
+He officially started July 1.

 Plourde, who has worked in education for 14 years, was drawn to the district by its union school district concept.

-"This school is the centerpiece of the community, which is really cool," he said.
-"And there's a lot of strength to that, you know, the community supports the school.
-There's a lot of pride."
+“This school is the centerpiece of the community, which is really cool,” he said.
+“And there’s a lot of strength to that, the community supports the school.
+There’s a lot of pride.”

-Plourde started his career as a math teacher at Hononegah Community High School in Rockton, Ill., before taking a position as assistant principal of Harlem Middle School in Loves Park Ill.
-After two years, he was promoted to an elementary principalship at Rock Cut Elementary, also in Loves Park.
-Four years later, he worked at Willowbrook Middle School in Beloit Ill., which was his last place of work before accepting his current position at Wilmot.
+Plourde started his career as a math teacher at Hononegah Community High School in Rockton, Ill., before taking a position as assistant principal of Harlem Middle School in Loves Park, Ill.
+After two years, he was promoted to an elementary principal position at Rock Cut Elementary, also in Loves Park.
+Four years later, he worked at Willowbrook Middle School in Beloit, Ill., which was his last post before accepting his current position at Wilmot.

 People are also reading…